Bitterroot Trail Preservation Alliance

 Board members for 2018 and their cities of residence

 President: Jean Belangie-Nye, founding member - Lolo

-Jean Belangie-Nye is chair of the Bitterroot Trail Preservation Alliance and one of the founding members.
+Jean Belangie-Nye is president of the Bitterroot Trail Preservation Alliance Board of Directors and one of the founding members.
 Although, she is not an avid cyclist, she is an strong advocate for multi-use shared trails.
 Her dream is to see a shared use pathway that runs from Glacier Park to Yellowstone Park through the Bitterroot.
 Eventually she would like to see a Trail that runs from the Trail of the Coeur d’ Alene’s to North Dakota and connects all of Montana’s shared use pathways.